syne-tune/syne-tune/docs/faq.md

 To add a new dataset of tabular evaluations, you need to
 1) write a blackbox recipe able to regenerate it by extending [`BlackboxRecipe`](https://github.com/awslabs/syne-tune/blob/main/syne_tune/blackbox_repository/conversion_scripts/BlackboxRecipe.py).
-You will need in particular to provide the name of the blackbox, the reference so that users are prompted to cite the appropriated paper and a code that can generate it from scratch, see [`lcbench.py`](https://github.com/awslabs/syne_tune/blackbox_repository/conversion_scripts/scripts/lcbench/lcbench.py) for an example.
+You need in particular to provide the name of the blackbox, the reference so that users are prompted to cite the appropriated paper and a code that can generate it from scratch, see [`lcbench.py`](https://github.com/awslabs/syne_tune/blackbox_repository/conversion_scripts/scripts/lcbench/lcbench.py) for an example.